comma1/ACA/README.md

 ## License

-Vehicle Data Analyzer is free software distributed under the Terms and Conditions of the CCL(Creative Commons License).
+Automated CAN Analyzer is free software distributed under the Terms and Conditions of the CCL(Creative Commons License).

 CC: SA-BY-NC